 One of the surest signs that your brake discs need replacing is a high pitched noise that occurs when you put pressure on the foot brake.
 Equally you can always look through the holes that appear in your car’s wheel to examine the thickness of the disc.
-If the disc has eroded to the point where it has a width of 6mm or less then it’s time for a replacement.
+If the part has eroded to the point where it has a width of 6mm or less then it’s time for a replacement brake disc.

 If your brake discs appear to be in good working order, then you may need to replace your pads and brake callipers.
 These are the grips that apply the braking pressure to the discs and will need to be removed in order to allow you to change the disc.
 This is one of the simpler tasks to complete around the car, as this is a serviceable part in an easy to reach part of your vehicle.

 You will need: wheel nut spanner, car jack, jack stands, wrench or socket set, bungee cord, Phillips screwdriver, electric drill, hammer

 When the car is still on the ground, loosen the wheel nuts, but do not remove them completely.
 This is because it is easier to apply the generous force required when the car is in contact with a hard surface.
 Next jack up the car and gently lower onto fixed jack stands.
 Make sure the car is stable before finally loosening the wheel nuts completely and removing the wheel from the car.

 Next you’ll want to remove the brake callipers from the car keeping the hose attached.
 This is done by unscrewing the two bolts that sit on either side of the assembly.
 Before you do this however you will want to tie the callipers to the car using a short bungee cord or similar elastic rope so that you do not have to remove the hose from the car, saving you time rebalancing the brake fluid.
 When you have unbolted the callipers leave them hanging out of the way.

 Detach Pads and Brake Carrier